 It was a 1,912-mile (3,077 km) continuous railroad line that was constructed between 1863 and 1869.
 The first train that ever rode the line did so between Sacramento and Omaha on May 10, 1869.

 It was the president of the Central Pacific Railroad Company of California Leland Stanford that ceremonially opened the railroad by tapping the “Golden Spike” with a silver hammer on that day in Promontory Summit, Utah.

-Obviously, this was an immensely important moment in the history of the United States, which benefitted the country to become a prosperous nation tremendously.
+This was an immensely important moment in the history of the United States, which benefitted the country to become a prosperous nation tremendously.

 6. The Hoover Dam

-One of the most remarkable facts about the Hoover Dam is that it was built between 1931 and 1936, just years after the Wall Street crash had sent the United States into the Great Depression.
+One of the most remarkable facts about Hoover Dam is that it was built between 1931 and 1936, just years after the Wall Street crash had sent the United States into the Great Depression.

 The construction of this monumental dam didn’t just require thousands of workers to be employed at a minimum wage, the ruthless pace set by chief engineer Frank Crowe resulted in the loss of over 100 lives.

-This famous dam was initially called Boulder Dam until its name was changed to Hoover Dam in 1947 after President Herbert Hoover, and is located near Boulder City in Nevada, a city that was originally created for the workers.
+This famous dam was initially called Boulder Dam until its name was changed to Hoover Dam in 1947 after President Herbert Hoover, and is located near Boulder City in Nevada, a city that was created for the workers.

 7. Panama Canal

 The Panama Canal isn’t just included in the list with 7 wonders of the industrial world, it was also included in the list created by the American Society of Civil Engineers due to it being one of the most complex feats of engineering ever created.